samjd-zz/regulatory-intelligence-assistant/docs/dev/neo4j-mcp-setup.md

 ## What Was Installed

 ### 1. Docker Infrastructure
-Created `docker-compose.yml` with all required services:
+Created `docker compose.yml` with all required services:
 - **PostgreSQL** (port 5432) - Relational database
 - **Neo4j** (ports 7474, 7687) - Graph database with APOC and GDS plugins
 - **Elasticsearch** (port 9200) - Search and vector storage